AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-delete.md

   ![](assets/duplicate_seg_names.png)

   You have a bookmark that references the segment for the mainprod report suite.
-Then you delete that segment because it’s a duplicate.
+Then you delete that segment because it's a duplicate.
 The bookmark will continue to run, referencing the definition of the deleted segment.
 If you change the segment definition for the remaining segment to include Catalina Island and Tijuana Mexico, the segment applied to the bookmark will not change.
 It will use the old definition.
 To fix this, update the bookmark to reference the new definition.
-If you are unsure whether a bookmark, dashboard or scheduled report is using a deleted segment, you could change the name of the remaining segment so it’s more clear whether the bookmark is using the remaining segment.
+If you are unsure whether a bookmark, dashboard or scheduled report is using a deleted segment, you could change the name of the remaining segment so it's more clear whether the bookmark is using the remaining segment.

 ## Edit Embedded Deleted Segments in Ad Hoc Analysis {#section_976D601DBD2244E38B0A0222E31D2610}